 Add a call to action

-A call to action (CTA) asks users to do something.
 This could be anything from making a purchase, to signing up to a newsletter, to browsing your site further.
 So, while writing your copy, consider what steps you would like your user to take next, and include that as a CTA.
 Choose something appropriate based on user intent and the customer’s position in the sales funnel.

 For example, a brand new user to your site isn’t likely to buy a high-value item when they are just currently looking for more information.
 So adding a ‘buy now’ CTA isn’t appropriate.
-Instead, direct them to a page with further relevant information to help them in the decision process.
+Instead, direct them to a page with further relevant information to help them in the decision-making process.

 Check spelling and grammar

 Websites littered with poor grammar and spelling mistakes come across as unprofessional at best, and untrustworthy at worst.
-If spelling and grammar isn’t your strong point, have someone else look over and correct any errors.
+If spelling and grammar isn’t your strong point, have someone else look over your copy and correct any errors.
 You’ll make a much better first impression on your website visitors.

 Proof read